-Remember that the expression TOE always comprises all the products defined in Table 2: Products of the TOE, when used in the following.
+Remember that the expression TOE always comprises seven products when used in the following.

 The security service being provided is described in the Security Function Policy (SFP) Memory Access Control Policy.
 The security functional requirement "Subset access control (FDP_ACC.1)" requires that this policy is in place and defines the scope were it applies.
 The security functional requirement "Security attribute based access control (FDP_ACF.1)" defines addresses security attribute usage and characteristics of policies.
 It describes the rules for the function that implements the Security Function Policy (SFP) as identified in FDP_ACC.1.
 The decision whether an access is permitted or not is taken based upon attributes allocated to the software.
 The Smartcard Embedded Software defines the attributes and memory areas.
 The corresponding permission control information is evaluated "on-the-fly" by the hardware so that access is granted/effective or denied/inoperable.